 I - Linear Algebra to Algebraic Foundations

-Linear Algebra is one of the most foundational areas of modern mathematics, widely valued by scientists and engineers for its diverse and powerful applications.
-Rather than focusing solely on manual computations - something that first-time learners may emphasize, as they often have in other math classes - linear algebra encourages a deep understanding of concepts and structures.
-While solving problems by hand is a useful exercise, large-scale computations are typically handled by computers; therefore, this conceptual approach is crucial for leveraging linear algebra in both practical applications and theoretical explorations.
+Linear Algebra is one of the most foundational areas of modern mathematics, valued by scientists and engineers for its diverse and powerful applications.
+Rather than focusing on manual computations — something that first-time learners often emphasize, as they have in earlier math classes — linear algebra rewards a deep understanding of concepts and structures.
+Large-scale numerical work is delegated to computers; what remains for the learner is the conceptual scaffolding that makes those computations meaningful and that generalizes far beyond matrices.
+This section follows that scaffolding from solving linear systems, through vector spaces and the spectral viewpoint, into Abstract Algebra (groups, rings, fields, polynomial rings, finite fields), and finally into the continuous symmetry of Lie groups and Lie algebras.